 The ZaggoCare System to the rescue.

-Knowing how hard it is to manage a serious medical condition, I decided to create a product to give patients and families the information and tools needed to get the best care and outcome possible.
+I wanted to help other patients and families since I knew first hand how difficult managing a serious medical condition is.
+I created a product to give patients and families the information and tools needed to get the best care and outcome possible.
 The ZaggoCare System was born.

-The central element of the System is the 120-page ZaggoCare Guide, filled with easy-to-follow practical information.
+The ZaggoCare Guide contains 120 pages of easy-to-follow practical information.
 Because it’s so important to stay organized and to have all of your information and documents at your fingertips, the System includes a notebook and an accordion file.
 And it all comes in a roomy tote bag – with ample room for your personal belongings to make long waits more bearable.
 Just grab it and go!
 It’s everything patients and families need to navigate the medical world.

 There is no other product like it.
 And it’s only $80 – about what it would cost to buy a tote bag, file folder and notebook – and you get 120 pages of priceless advice.
 Plus, you can feel good about the purchase because 100% of profits go to pediatric brain tumor research in Zach’s memory.

 What kind of help does the ZaggoCare System provide?

 ZaggoCare helps patients and family caregivers at every stage of the medical journey, including help with:

 - Receiving a proper diagnosis, including understanding the importance of a 2nd, or even 3rd, opinion